-Sallie Mae replaced the Signature Student Loan with what’s called the Smart Option Loan.
+Sallie Mae replaced the Signature Student Loan with what’s called the Smart Option Student Loan.
 It’s now harder to get a Sallie Mae loan if you come from a bad credit background, either due to your own credit or the credit of co-signers such as your parents.
-The Sallie Mae Smart Option Loan comes in three forms.
-Each one has a different repayment option.
+The Sallie Mae Smart Option Student Loan comes in three forms.
+Each one has a different repayment option as described below:

-On the plus side, Sallie Mae Smart Option loans don’t come with prepayment penalties.
+On the plus side, Sallie Mae Smart Option Student Loans don’t come with prepayment penalties.
 And if you set up automatic debit from your bank account to make your loan payments Sallie Mae might shave 0.25% off your interest rate.

 Still, because private student loans can come with variable interest rates that can reach the double digits, they should always be approached with caution.
 Ideally, you would finance your college education without having to take out private loans.

 Folks who took out federal student loans used to deal with Sallie Mae as their loan servicer.
 Now, they’ll deal with Navient.
 It’s a publicly traded company based in Delaware that says its mission is to help borrowers navigate the student loan process.

 If you’re getting mail from Navient, you’ll want to open it and deal with it promptly.
 If you have questions or need help, pick up the phone and call Navient.
 Ignoring your student loans or missing payments mean you could pay more in interest down the road.